This site is dedicated to the family of Peg & Bill Chartres

-The latest upgrade will ensure the dam complies with ANCOLD (Australian National Committee on Large Dams) standards.
+This upgrade ensured the dam complied with ANCOLD (Australian National Committee on Large Dams) standards.

-Construction began in late 2015, and completion is expected by September 2018.
+Construction began in late 2015, and was completed in November 2019.

-The work will widen the spillway raise the wall and strengthen the wall and the upgrades will help manage major floods and increase the dam's ability to withstand earthquakes but will not increase the dam’s capacity, as the spillway height will be unchanged.
+The work widened the spillway, raised the wall and strengthened the wall and will help manage major floods and increased the dam's ability to withstand earthquakes however it did not increase the dam’s capacity, as the spillway height remained unchanged.